 There is a lot you can do to reduce the cost to the environment and your own time:

-- Sexually Oriented Advertising (SOA): The only help you’ll get from the Post Office in controlling junk mail is for explicit stuff.
+- Sexually Oriented Advertising (SOA): The only help you’ll get from the Post Office in controlling junk mail is for explicit mailings.
 Fill out USPS forms 1500 if you wish this type of mail to stop.
-You define what you find to be explicit — if that’s an automobile parts catalog the post office won’t disagree with you.
+You define what you find to be explicit — if that’s an automobile parts catalog, the post office won’t disagree with you.

-- Credit offers: The major credit agencies all sell aggregate credit information any bidder.
+- Credit Offers: The major credit agencies all sell aggregate credit information.
 Direct mail and credit companies generate mail based on demographics including zip code, income band and credit payment patterns.
 Stopping this is easy; you just need your address, former address within two years, and social security number.
 One call does it all for agencies Equifax, Trans Union, Experian and Innovis.
 Dial 1-888-5OPT OUT (or 1-888-567-8688) 24 hours a day.

 - Call the company’s 800 number and have the label handy.

 - Write your instructions on the mailing label and fax it to the company.
 Mark "ATTN: customer service".

 - Tear off the label, write your instructions on it, and enclose in the postage-paid ordering envelope.
 Mark envelope "ATTN: customer service".
 This method is the least effective.

 - Publisher’s Clearinghouse Sweepstakes: You can get the Clearinghouse to stop clogging your mailbox by contacting customer service at 1-800-645-9242 (8:30 am to 8:30 EST), sending a fax to 1-800-453-0272, mailing to 101 Channel Drive, Port Washington, NY 11050, or you can send email to email@example.com.
 PCH will remove any number of names from a specific address, but you have to list each name exactly and insist nicely.